zahasoftware/translator_api/README.md

 	 ollama pull mistral
 	 ```
 4. In the app Settings set Base URL (if different) and the model name (e.g. `llama3`).
 5. Translate.

+## Using Azure Translator
+1. Create a Translator resource in Azure Portal.
+2. Copy Endpoint (e.g. https://YOUR_RESOURCE.cognitiveservices.azure.com), Key, and Region (often the region name or "global").
+3. Open Settings -> choose Provider: Azure Translator.
+4. Enter the values and Save.
+5. Translate.

 ## Add Another Provider